 Q. What should I expect when having a Grand Canyon wedding ceremony?

 A. This is an important question.
 The Grand Canyon is among one of the most stunning locations in the world and makes for an amazing wedding experience.
 However, it is a National Park and there are almost always tourists around.
 We do our best to create privacy for our clients, but there is no guarantee your wedding will be 100% private.
-We have a few locations that we prefer because privacy is more obtainable; but there is only 1 location where privacy is almost always possible.
-Obtaining a special use permit does not give us permission to close the area, so even in the more private areas it is possible to have a hiker or group of hikers wander through the area.
-Our staff will politely advise anyone in the area that there is a wedding ceremony taking place and generally people will be respectful and move on to other areas.
+We have a few locations that we prefer because privacy is more obtainable; but there is only 1 location where the Special Use Permit grants you exclusive use of the area.

 Q. Where can the Bride get hair and makeup done?

 A. There are no salons in the vicinity of the Grand Canyon.
 However, we work with hair & makeup artists in neighboring communities to provide on-location beauty services at your Grand Canyon area hotel.
 This service can be added to your wedding package upon request, for additional fees.
 Availability is sometimes limited, particularly in the busy season, so it’s important to request this service as early as possible for the best chances of getting someone confirmed.

 Q. How do we get the marriage license?